ekohe/wulin_master/README.md

 This option is only useful for text column.

+`:style`

+Set inline css to the cell belongs to the specified column.
+Example: `style: 'text-align:center'`

+`:style_class`

+Set css class to the cell belongs to the specified column.
+Example: `style_class: 'red'`

 #### Grid styles

 Now the style configuration methods are all defined in `WulinMaster::ComponentStyling` module (grid and panel are both component), you can use these methods in grid class file, or as an option of grid in screen class file, like: